Chitra Raghavan

 Chitra Raghavan is a clinical psychologist in New York City, specializing in domestic violence, sex trafficking, sexual harassment, rape, and other types of violent acts against humans.
 Raghavan focuses her research on both the tactics used by the perpetrators and the traumatic outcomes it causes the survivors.

-Raghavan is a tenured Professor of Psychology at John Jay College of Criminal Justice and the CUNY Graduate Center.
+Raghavan is a tenured professor of psychology at John Jay College of Criminal Justice and the CUNY Graduate Center.
 She has served as Director of the Forensic Mental Health Counseling Program and Coordinator of Victimology Studies in Forensic Psychology at John Jay.
 She believes research should only be conducted if it has value that leads to activism, change, and or improves the lives of others.
 She shares this belief to help her students conduct research that has positive real world application.
 Her own advances in advocacy and human rights and human trafficking research earned her the title of "New York's New Abolitionists" in 2014 by the New York State Anti-Trafficking Coalition.

 Education

-Raghavan received her B.A. in French Language and Literature and Psychology from Smith College in 1992.
-She attended graduate school at University of Illinois at Urbana-Champaign where she obtained her MA (1995) and Ph.D.
-(1998) in Clinical and Community Psychology and Quantitative Methods and Personality/Social Ecology.
+Raghavan received her BA in French Language and Literature and Psychology from Smith College in 1992.
+She attended graduate school at University of Illinois at Urbana-Champaign where she obtained her MA (1995) and PhD (1998) in Clinical and Community Psychology and Quantitative Methods and Personality/Social Ecology.
 From there she complete a post-doctoral fellowship at Yale University School of Medicine, Department of Psychiatry from 1998–1999.

 Career

-After completing her Ph.D., Raghavan became a research associate at the National Center on Addiction and Substance Abuse at Columbia University for a year in 2001.
-She then started at John Jay College of Criminal Justice in 2002, where she currently resides, as of 2024.
+After completing her Ph.D., Raghavan became a research associate at the National Center on Addiction and Substance Abuse at Columbia University in 2001.
+Since then she has worked at the John Jay College of Criminal Justice.
 In 2005, she took the Professional Practice in Psychology (EPPP) examination and received her clinical licensure.
-In 2007 she was tenured as a Professor of Psychology and was appointed Director of the Forensic Mental Health Counseling Program and Coordinator of Victimology Studies in Forensic Psychology.
-In addition, she is part of the doctoral faculty in Criminal Justice and Forensic Psychology, teaching courses in both areas.
+She received tenure in 2007 as a Professor of Psychology.
+She was appointed Director of the Forensic Mental Health Counseling Program and Coordinator of Victimology Studies in Forensic Psychology.
 Raghavan's teaching focuses on the psychological analysis of criminal behavior, trauma, and violence, often with an emphasis on gender and multicultural issues.